julie-forman-kay-lab/SPyCi-PDB/joss/paper.md

 # Implementation

+As **spycipdb** is written completely in Python, it is compatible with any platform able to execute Python (>=3.8, <4.0).
+However, certain third-party extensions to perform back-calculations (SAXS and RDC) have only been tested on 64-bit Ubuntu 18.04.X LTS and 20.04.X LTS, as well as WSL 2.0 on 64-bit Windows 11.

-As of the current release of version 0.1.X, four out of eight modules of  **SPyCi-PDB**'s back-calculators (`pre`, `noe`, `jc`, `smfret`) use internal mathematical algorithms and PDB structure processing using IDPConformerGenerator libraries [@Teixeira2022].
+In the production version 0.1.X, four out of eight modules of  **SPyCi-PDB**'s back-calculators (`pre`, `noe`, `jc`, `smfret`) use internal mathematical algorithms and PDB structure processing using IDPConformerGenerator libraries [@Teixeira2022].
 The `pre` (1) and `noe` (2) module calculates scalar distances between pairs of atoms according to the pairs derived from the experimental template.
 It utilizes an algorithm